mylittletony/mylittletony.github.io/_posts/2016-02-22-case-study-force-36.markdown

 <div class="case-study-post mdl-cell mdl-cell--9-col mdl-shadow--1dp">
 <a href="/casestudies/">< Back to Case Studies</a>
-<h1>How Force 36 Use Cucumber</h1>
+<h1>How Force 36 Use CT WiFi</h1>
-<p>Richard from Force 36 IT Consultants tells us why they use Cucumber to manage wireless networks.</p>
+<p>Richard from Force 36 IT Consultants tells us why they use CT WiFi to manage wireless networks.</p>

 <hr>